tvp-freeports/analysis_finance_reports/docs/source/usage/command.rst

 After specified the options are overwritten as described in :ref:`the section about validation <conf_validation>`.
 Each method of overwriting also has a specific validation mechanism documented in the respective page and applied before the validation of resulting configuration.
-Each way of specify option set one of the program option described in this page.
+Each of these three ways to set parameters goes to modify the value of the option in the program.
-The options here documented have an effecton the behaviour of the ``freeports`` call.

 -----------
 The options